MangoAutomation/ma-core-public/Core/web/resources/amcharts/plugins/dataloader/readme.md

 * Fixed the issue with modified Array prototypes

 ### 1.0.1
-* Added "complete", "load" and "error" properties that can be set with function handlers to be invoked on load completion, successful file load or failed load respectively
+* Added `complete`, `load` and `error` properties that can be set with function handlers to be invoked on load completion, successful file load or failed load respectively
 * Fixed language container initialization bug
 * Fixed bug that was causing parse errors not be displayed